Market Updates

 CA DRE #01212512 | 15+ years experience

 This week, the White House signed executive orders aimed at housing affordability and mortgage lending.
-That headline gets attention fast, especially in California where buyers have been dealing with high prices, thin inventory, and financing stress for years.
+That gets attention fast, especially in California where buyers have been dealing with high prices, thin inventory, and financing stress for years.

 Right now, the answer is: maybe, but probably not immediately.

-What the orders are trying to address
+What the orders target

 • Expanding access to mortgage credit for qualified buyers